-Most of us are active on many websites including social networks and for good reasons we setup different passwords (which is a good thing), But gradually it becomes tedious to remember so many passwords and we end up creating an excel sheet or text document of our passwords and later we just copy and paste whenever required.
-So we finally make that small mistake which is enough for the Cyber Criminals.
+Most of us are active on many websites including social networks and as a best practice we use different passwords on each website, but gradually it becomes tedious to remember so many passwords and we end up creating an excel sheet or text document of our passwords and later we just copy-paste whenever required.
+So we finally make that small mistake which is enough for the cyber criminals.

 Try it yourself!